 Google is your friend.

 This is another fairly basic tip, but one to keep in mind.
-When it comes to grocery shopping, if I’m even not sure about a particularly sure whether or not something is safe for coeliac consumption – I’ll just pull out my phone and look it up.
+When it comes to grocery shopping, if I’m not sure whether or not something is safe for coeliac consumption – I’ll just pull out my phone and look it up.

 Just search “‘x’ brand gluten free”.
 Often times brands will state somewhere on their website their gluten free policy explaining any potential allergens or cross contamination issues.
 If there isn’t a clear explanation on the website, chances are someone else possibly in a forum or blog already asked that question and did the work for you.